GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps.md

 The `up` method starts up the web server and takes us back to the interactive Julia REPL prompt.

-Now, if, for example, we navigate to <http://localhost:8000/api/v3/bgbooks>, the output should match the following JSON document (edited with newlines for clarity):
+Now, if, for example, we navigate to <http://localhost:8000/api/v1/bgbooks>, the output should match the following JSON document:

 ```json
 {